Updated March 29, 2023, to include more pictures of new food offerings. Plexiglass partitions have been removed from workstations.

 Access

-The complete access policy to the United Club can be found on United’s website here.
-In a nutshell, to gain access to the club, a passenger must have a same day boarding pass on a United Airlines or a Star Alliance airline’s flight and meet at least one of the following eligibility requirements:
+The complete access policy to the lounge can be found on the airlines’ website here.
+In a nutshell, to gain access to the lounge, a passenger must have a same day boarding pass on a UA or a Star Alliance airline’s flight and meet at least one of the following eligibility requirements:

-- A boarding pass for United Polaris Business Class (eligible to enter Polaris Lounge where available.)
+• A boarding pass for Polaris Business Class (eligible to enter Polaris Lounge where available.)
 Access is available at departure, connecting, and arrival airports.

-- A boarding pass for United Business Class on premium transcontinental flights.
+• A boarding pass for Business Class on premium transcontinental flights.
 Access is available at departure and arrival airports.

-- Possession of United Mileage Plus Gold or higher status and traveling on an international flight on United Airlines or a Star Alliance airline.
+• Possession of United Mileage Plus Gold or higher status and traveling on an international flight on UA or a Star Alliance airline.
 Access is available at departure, connecting, and arrival airports.

-- Possession of Non-United Star Alliance Gold status and traveling on an international flight on United Airlines or a Star Alliance airline.
+• Possession of Non-United Star Alliance Gold status and traveling on an international flight on UA or a Star Alliance airline.
 Access is limited to the departure airport of the international segment only.

-- The purchase of a United Club one-time pass.
+• Possession or purchase of a one-time pass.

 Seating and Work Areas